SimonSubokLee/ston-docs-son/admin/graph.kr.rst

-Contents Memory
+Content Memory
 ---------------------
 ::

     /graph/vhost/mem_*.png

--  ``Main`` The amount of contents data loaded on the memory
+-  ``Main`` The amount of content data loaded into memory